TurboLIMS/Chroma/README.md

 * row_regex: RE to indentify data rows
 * column_regex: RE to identify the column separator
 * skip_column: array of indexes of columns to ignore
-* should_scrub_regex: RE to remove a ancor from data rows
+* should_scrub_re: RE to remove a ancor from data rows
 * reject_sample_regex: RE to reject sample-id